 Learning & Curriculum

-William & Mary is adapting the academic calendar and course delivery to prioritize safety while offering as much in-person instruction as possible.
+William & Mary is adapted the academic calendar and course delivery in Spring 2021 to prioritize safety while offering as much in-person instruction as possible.
 Built-in flexibility also reflects W&M’s equity imperative — we provide options for community members with different health situations and changing family and financial circumstances.

-In response to student and faculty concerns about the fall's compressed semester, William & Mary is not shortening Spring 2021 and has incorporated a modified spring break.
+In response to student and faculty concerns about the fall's compressed semester, William & Mary did not shorten Spring 2021 and incorporated a modified spring break.

 W&M continues to place first priority on the health of the community, including mental health.
-In order to provide restorative breaks while reducing travel, W&M offers individual spring break days in 2021, rather than a consecutive, five-day break.
-On these spring break days, classes will not meet and no due dates for assignments or exams will be scheduled.
+In order to provide restorative breaks while reducing travel, W&M offered individual spring break days in 2021, rather than a consecutive, five-day break.
+On these spring break days, classes did not meet and no due dates for assignments or exams were scheduled.

-For undergraduates, there will be six spring break days:
+For undergraduates, there were six spring break days:

-Graduate schools are in direct contact with students regarding spring break days and other academic calendar considerations.
+Graduate schools were in direct contact with students regarding spring break days and other academic calendar considerations.